Teamworksapp/ruff-config/README.md

 # ruff-config

+**This repository now also contains a shared `.coderabbit.yaml` configuration used by Hub and Hub adjacent GitLab repositories.**

 This repo exists to keep a common ruff configuration for all Python repos.

 The ruff version is managed by the system rather than individual repos (via uvx, using the latest ruff version, in